bblfsh/documentation/uast/code-to-ast.md

 possible to what we get from the standard or common implementation of the AST in each language.

-Drivers MUST guarantee that given the same
-`(blob, driver, driver version, language, language version)`, the generated AST is always the same.
+Drivers MUST guarantee that given the same `(blob, driver, driver version)`, the generated AST is always the same.

 Drivers SHOULD generate an AST without any information loss from the source code.
 That is, it should be possible to write a function that given a AST, generates